 As employees, dental hygienists are eligible for paid time off and other benefits, which vary from practice to practice.

 You will need an associate degree or preferably a bachelor’s degree.
-A master’s degree may not be required unless you are looking to conduct research, teach, or perhaps conduct a clinical practice in either public or school health programs.
+A master’s degree may not be required unless you want to conduct research, teach, or perhaps work a clinical practice in either public or school health programs.

-It will be very crucial to enroll in a good school and program for the best possible results.
-This will be in addition to the quality of your bachelor's degree.
-Generally, you can find dental hygiene programs in most community colleges, schools and universities.
+It will be very crucial to enroll in a good school and program for the best possible results, in addition to the quality of your bachelor’s degree.
+Generally, you can find dental hygiene programs in most community colleges, schools, and universities.

 These programs will typically take three years to complete.
-Within the three years, expect to study anatomy, medical ethics and periodontics, which should include laboratory, clinical, and classroom instruction.
+Expect to study anatomy, medical ethics, and periodontics within three years, including laboratory, clinical, and classroom instruction.

-To become a Registered Dental Hygienist, or RDH, you will also be required to pass a licensing exam in the state you intend to practice in.
+To become a Registered Dental Hygienist or RDH, you will also be required to pass a licensing exam in the state you intend to practice.

 There are a few essential skills you will need to excel and provide the optimal patient experience.
 Let’s go through them.

 Critical thinking – You will be required to assess and evaluate patients continually.
-You must, therefore, have good critical thinking skills to gather and analyze the information presented to you.
+You must, therefore, have good necessary thinking skills to gather and analyze the information presented to you.

 Communication skills – This is a vital skill in the field.
-As a dental hygienist, you will be required to share correct information with dentists and patients.
-Proper oral hygiene is critical and therefore you must be able to communicate the right knowledge effectively.
+As a dental hygienist, you are required to share correct information with dentists and patients.
+Proper oral hygiene is critical, and therefore, you must be able to communicate the right knowledge effectively.

 Interpersonal skills and problem-solving skills are also among the very crucial skills you will need.
 As a dental hygienist, you must be considerate and empathetic when working with patients.

 You must also be able to devise and implement dental health plans to achieve the best patient results.
-Above all, you must be a significant team player in all activities you are involved in.
+Above all, you must be a significant team player in all activities.

-Although the job postings will vary depending on your geographical location, the job is often very competitive, and assessed according to the years of experience.
+Although the job postings will vary depending on your geographical location, the job is often very competitive and assessed according to your years of experience.

-There are associations that support you as a registered dental hygienist.
-These associations may also certify dental hygienists as qualified to carry out their duties to take care of patients' teeth.
+Some associations support you as a registered dental hygienist.
+These associations may also certify dental hygienists as qualified to carry out their duties to take care of patients’ teeth.

 There are two leading associations, the ADHA and the ADA.

-The American Dental Hygienists’ Association, ADHA, is the largest association, representing over 180,000 registered dental hygienists.
+The American Dental Hygienists’ Association, ADHA, is the largest, representing over 180,000 registered dental hygienists.

 This association works to support any registered dental hygienist throughout their career and professional path.
-At every stage of your job, this dental group will help you become the best by expanding opportunities and providing the latest training and information.
+This dental group will help you become the best by expanding opportunities and providing the latest training and information at every job stage.

-This association connects you with hygienists and educators, as well as the latest news and research in the industry.
+This association connects you with hygienists and educators and the latest news and research in the industry.

-The American Dental Association, ADA, is a strong advocate for dental professionals, and for public health.
+The American Dental Association, ADA, is a strong advocate for dental professionals and public health.
 They exist to support the profession of dentistry and to assist its members in advancing their skills and knowledge of dental care.